-However, if you were coerced or forced to consent to a vehicle search, any incriminating evidence found in your car during an unlawful search cannot be used against you.
+However, if you were coerced or forced to consent to an unlawful vehicle search, any incriminating evidence found in your car during the search cannot be used against you.
 Consult with an experienced criminal defense attorney in Texas to help you suppress any evidence obtained as a result of an unlawful search or seizure.

 When Can the Police Search My Vehicle Without My Permission?